 The first signal from such a binary black-hole coalescence, which occurred approximately 1.3 billion light-years from Earth, was detected in September 2015 by an instrument called LIGO (for Laser Interferometer Gravitational-Wave Observatory)12.
 The coalescence includes the “inspiral” (when the black holes become closer), the “merger” (when they touch) and the “ringdown” (when the newly formed, bigger black hole relaxes into a steady state).

-The two black holes in question, of about 36 and 29 solar masses, eventually merged to form a single black hole of 62 solar masses.
+a single black hole of 62 solar masses.
 The 3 solar mass difference was entirely converted into gravitational energy carried by the GWs.

 LIGO is a collaborative project with over 1000 scientists and engineers from more than 20 countries, and three of its members were awarded the 2017 Nobel Prize in Physics3.
 It took nearly 50 years of intense research to build the GW detectors, and in June 2016 the researchers announced that they had observed a secondary binary black hole coalescence4.
 The observation was made on 26 December 2015, and this time, the black holes were about 1.4 billion light-years away.
 Roughly 50 such merger events have been detected since this time.
 All these discoveries greatly advanced many research fields and kicked off the era of gravitational-wave astronomy.